bangkokrb/rubyconfth/src/practicalities.md

   As an alternative to hailing a taxi, you can use the [Grab ride-hailing app](https://www.grab.com/th/en/download/), which works similarly to apps like Uber or Lyft.
 The app works well in English, and you can type in your destination and see an instant price for your journey.
 It works best if you have mobile data (a Thai SIM card is probably best for this) so you can access the Internet anywhere.
 The app will show the license plate of your vehicle.
 Prices are typically slightly more expensive than a taxi.
 Actual arrival times are often longer than stated on the app.
 Grab is especially useful if you are not on a main road where taxis are likely to be plentiful.
 An alternative to Grab is [Bolt](https://bolt.eu/) which is generally cheaper, though has fewer cars.
 {% endrendercontent %}

-{% rendercontent "section", title: "Tipping" %}
+{% rendercontent "section_text", title: "Tipping" %}
   Tips will never be refused, but there's not much of a tipping culture in Thailand.

   All restaurant bills will already have a 7% tax and 10% service charge included. __You don't need to tip on top of that__